-Public sector average earnings increased by 1.3% over the twelve months to June 2016.
-This annual increase was the result of the combined effects of scheduled pay awards for a small number of pay groups, incremental increases and more overtime being worked than a year earlier.
+Public sector average earnings increased by 1.6% over the twelve months to June 2017.
+This annual increase was predominantly due to the implementation of scheduled pay awards for the majority of pay groups.

-The latest increase is greater than that seen in the previous twelve-month period, over which time earnings were unchanged (increase of 0.0%).
+The latest increase is similar to that seen in the previous five-year period, over which time earnings increased by 1.5% per year on average.

-Comparison of the rate of growth of earnings in the public and private sectors is made more complex by historic lags in the implementation of pay awards for some public sector pay groups.
-It is therefore informative to compare the rates of increase of earnings in the public and private sectors over a longer time period to smooth out the effects of such factors.
+Comparison of the rate of growth of earnings in the public and private sectors is made more complex by lags in the implementation of pay awards for some public sector pay groups.
+It is therefore informative to compare the rates of increase of earnings in the public and private sectors over longer time periods to smooth out the effects of such factors.